 Photography can be used to really grab people’s attention, so we recommend you use it strategically and for the most important pieces of content.
-Photography can help humanize print and web collateral, invoking emotional responses from the viewers and making the SBA seem more relatable.
+Photography can help humanize print and web collateral, invoking emotional responses from users and making SBA seem more relatable.

-OCPL has access to royalty-free photos and photographs of local entrepreneurs appropriate for use in marketing materials, find the SBA Photo Database here.
-For help with finding images from either the royalty-free photos or the OMCS photo database, contact OMCS at email@example.com.
+OCPL has access to royalty-free photos and photographs of local entrepreneurs appropriate for use in marketing materials.
+SBA employees and contractors can access the SBA Photo Database.
+For help with finding images from either the royalty-free photos or the OMCS photo database, contact OMCS at firstname.lastname@example.org.

 - For photos you have taken, use the Authorization, Grant & Release of Materials form to secure approval for using the photo or material in SBA promotional materials.